LaunchCodeEducation/linux/content/file-system/walkthrough.md

       - `mv ./example-directory/ new-directory-name`
     - move folder to a new location and rename file
       - `mv ./example-directory/ ~/new-location/new-directory-name`
+- deleting files
+  - `rm`
+- deleting directories
+  - `rmdir`: only deletes **empty** directories
+    - `rm target-directory/*`: delete all files inside a directory
+    - `rmdir target-directory`: delete now empty directory
+  - `rm -r target-directory`: delete directory **recursively**.
+An irreversible action that will delete whatever it is pointed at will check in with the user before removing any *write-protected* files.
+  - `rm -rf target-directory`: delete directory **recursively** with **force**.
+An irreversible action that will delete whatever it is pointed at without checking in with the user before removing any *write-protected* files.
 - editing contents of a file
   - `nano some-file`
   - Nano basics